BitGo/BitGoAPIDocs/index.html.md

-confirmations | Number of blocks seen on and after the unspent transaction was included in a block isChange | Boolean indicating this is an output from a previous spend originating on this wallet, and may be safe to spend even with 0 confirmations instant | Boolean indicating if this unspent can be used to create a BitGo Instant transaction guaranteed against double spends
+confirmations | Number of blocks seen on and after the unspent transaction was included in a block isChange | Boolean indicating this is an output from a previous spend originating on this wallet, and may be safe to spend even with 0 confirmations instant | Boolean indicating if this unspent can be used to create a BitGo Instant transaction guaranteed against double spends replayProtection | string Array of blockchains which this unspent will not be replayed on

 ### Errors
 Response | Description